Alphawanja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a number with two decimal places followed by a new line script that converts number from base 10 to base 15 script that encodes and decodes text using rot13 encryption.asume ASCII
+script that prints a number with two decimal places followed by a new line script that converts number from base 10 to base 15 script that encodes and decodes text using rot13 encryption.asume ASCII script that prints every other line from the input starting with the first line